 # Luxury and exquisite design of the hotel and an extra-ordinary spa.
 Not to mention the kids facilities and sport opportunities in Summer such as biking, tennis, badminton, (mini)golf, boccia and ofcourse skiing, snowboarding and tobogganing in Winter.

-Grand Resort Bad Ragaz is part of The Leading Hotels of the World, Swiss Deluxe Hotels and the Private Selection Hotels and Relais & Chateaux.
+Grand Resort Bad Ragaz can be booked through The Leading Hotels of the World, Swiss Deluxe Hotels and the Private Selection Hotels and Relais & Chateaux.